jacksonmalms/post-install-config/README.md

 <p>
 Now add the following SLAs

-- SEV-A with a grace period of 1 hour, and a 24/7 schedual
+- SEV-A with a grace period of 1 hour, and a 24/7 schedule
-- SEV-B with a grace period of 4 hours, and a 24/7 schedual
+- SEV-B with a grace period of 4 hours, and a 24/7 schedule
-- SEV-C with a grace period of 8 hours, and a Mon-Fri bussiness hours schedual
+- SEV-C with a grace period of 8 hours, and a Mon-Fri business hours schedule
 </p>
 <br />